 Step 5.
 Place the coffee grounds into the V60 filter and give it a shake for even distribution.

 Step 6.
 Pour just enough water to saturate the grounds evenly (about 30 grams) and rest for 30 seconds or however long it takes for the bloom to discontinue.

 Step 7.
 Pour the remaining water continuously and evenly onto the grounds and in a circular fashion, moving inward and outward within the circle.
-The coffee level should rise just above the grounds.
+The coffee level should rise just above the ground.
 Finish the pouring by 1:40.

 Step 8.
-Be careful not the pour the water directly on to the filter at any point and try to maintain a constant volume of water throughout the entire process.
+Be careful not the pour the water directly onto the filter at any point and try to maintain a constant volume of water throughout the entire process.